JingMiaoLab/NN82582C/README.md

 # NN-A82582C
-Main code for article NN-A82582C
-The main script includes two parts:
+The main code for article NN-A82582C which includes two parts:

 **1 Analysis code for image data**;